Physics-50/Module-3/docs/week3.md

 To collect your complete $$x$$ vs. $$L$$ dataset, make sure to do the following:

 + Choose five values of $$L$$.
 Last week we recommended a range of L values from about 30 cm to about 1 m.
-You may find this more difficult when working with the 1000 line/mm gratings as the x values will be larger.
+You may find this more difficult when working with the 1000 line/mm gratings as the $$x$$ values will be larger.
 You should still choose five L values over as wide a range as you can in the space you have available.
-A range of L values from 15cm to 0.5m will give you a similar range of x values to last week.
+A range of $$L$$ values from 15 cm to 0.5 m will give you a similar range of $$x$$ values to last week.

 + Collect five measurements of $$x$$ for each $$L$$ value, being sure to reset all the parameters you determined you needed to in  [Miniquestion 3 from Week 1](https://docs.google.com/forms/d/e/1FAIpQLSe-Bcw3iqEcmblnBnsOJOqSbfHVNrXckA4mVs9VEvzOXHvZQQ/viewform){:target="_blank"} between each measurement of $$x$$.
 If you found in Week 1 that $$x$$ depended sensitively on which diffraction grating you used, then you should switch diffraction gratings between measurements, being sure to **only use the 1000 line/mm diffraction gratings.**